CENG502-Projects/CENG502-Spring2023/Kuzucu/Readme.md

 - [3] Kendall A, Gal Y. What uncertainties do we need in bayesian deep learning for computer vision?.
 Advances in neural information processing systems.
 2017;30.
 - [4] Gal Y, Ghahramani Z. Dropout as a bayesian approximation: Representing model uncertainty in deep learning.
 Ininternational conference on machine learning 2016 Jun 11 (pp. 1050-1059).
 PMLR.
 - [5] Berthelot D, Carlini N, Goodfellow I, Papernot N, Oliver A, Raffel CA. Mixmatch: A holistic approach to semi-supervised learning.
 Advances in neural information processing systems.
 2019;32.

+**A big thanks to the  [DivideMix GitHub repository](https://github.com/LiJunnan1992/DivideMix) for providing the necessarly SSL code, the MixMatch code and the noise-injecting dataloaders!**

 # Contact
 Please don't hesitate to ask any questions and correct me if I made any mistakes with the implementation!